The Seven Requirements for the Eagle Scout Rank

 Requirement 7.
 Successfully complete an Eagle Scout board of review.
 In preparation for your board of review, prepare and attach to your Eagle Scout Rank Application a statement of your ambitions and life purpose and a listing of positions held in your religious institution, school, camp, community, or other organizations during which you have demonstrated leadership skills.
 Include honors and awards received during this service.
 (This requirement may be met after age 18.)

 The Board may consist of adults from your troop and members of the District Advancement Committee.
-This requirement can be completed up to three months after your 18th birthday if all other requirements were completed before your 18th birthday.
-These three months are to allow time for scheduling the board of review.
-They are NOT additional time for you to do the paperwork or continue to work on your requirements after your 18th birthday.
+This requirement can be completed after your 18th birthday if all other requirements were completed before your 18th birthday.
+This is NOT additional time for you to do the paperwork or continue to work on your requirements after your 18th birthday.

 Links to Pages Around This Web Site